lsnn2/ansible-aws/README.md

-# some ansible_playbooks for aws automation
+# Some ansible_playbooks for aws automation